Joveyn District

 Joveyn District (بخش جوین) is a former administrative division of Sabzevar County, Razavi Khorasan province, Iran.
 Its capital was the city of Neqab.

 History

-After the 2006 National Census, the district was separated from the county in the establishment of Joveyn County.
+In 2007, the district was separated from the county in the establishment of Joveyn County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 49,583 in 12,982 households.
+At the time of the 2006 National Census, the district's population was 49,583 in 12,982 households.